tun67213/DataStructuresReview/README.md

 #### boolean isEmpty()
     Returns true if this Collection is empty, false otherwise
 #### Iterator<E> iterator()
-    Returns a Iterator of type E that runs through all the values in this Collection
+    Returns an Iterator of type E that runs through all the values in this Collection
 #### boolean remove(Object o)
     If the user fails to provide an Object, throws an exception.
     If the user provides an Object but is not found in this Collection, returns false.